juliogomez/netdevops/README.md

 <img src="imgs/40yangdatamodel.png">
 </p>

-YANG data models are publicly available at: https://github.com/YangModels/yang.
+YANG data models are publicly available [here](https://github.com/YangModels/yang).
 As you browse through the hundreds of them, you might soon realize that finding the model you are looking for may be quite _time-consuming_.
 To make your life easier please take a look at [Cisco YANG Explorer](https://github.com/CiscoDevNet/yang-explorer), an open-source YANG browser and RPC builder application to experiment with YANG data models.

 <p align="center">
 <img src="imgs/41yangexplorer.png">
 </p>

-Once you decide to include YANG data models in your code, you will need to use libraries for your preferred programming language.
+Once you decide to use YANG data models in your code, you will need to use libraries for your preferred programming language.
 If your choice is Python, as it is for many network engineers, you should definitely checkout [pyang](https://github.com/mbj4668/pyang).
 This Python library can be used to validate YANG modules for correctness, to transform YANG modules into other formats, and even to generate code from the modules.

-Finally you might also be interested in taking a look at the capabilities offered by [YANG Catalog](https://yangcatalog.org/).
-It is a registry that allows users to find models relevant to their use cases from the large and growing number of YANG modules being published.
+Finally you might also be interested in taking a look at the capabilities offered by the [YANG Catalog](https://yangcatalog.org/), a registry that allows users to find models relevant to their use cases from the large and growing number of YANG modules being published.
 You may read-access it via NETCONF or REST, to validate YANG modules, search the catalog, view module's details, browse modules and much more.

 #### <a name='JSONandXML'></a>JSON and XML